Lecrapouille/PlantUMLStatecharts/README.md

 ## Limitation: what the tools cannot offer to you

+- Generate only C++ code.
+You can help contributing to generate other languages.
 - Parsing Hierarchic State Machine (HSM).
 Currently, the tool only parses simple Finite State Machine (FSM).
 I'm thinking about how to upgrade this tool.
 - For FSM, the tool does not parse fork, concurrent states, composite states,